openoms/bitcoin-tutorials/zfs/create-raspiblitz-zfs-disk.md

 * [Why you should use mirror vdevs not raidz](https://jrs-s.net/2015/02/06/zfs-you-should-use-mirror-vdevs-not-raid)
 ### Examples
 * edit the last line of the `zpool create` command
-* the pool is named `fourdiskpool` - can change this
 * for 4 disks - 2 pairs mirrored:
     ```
     mirror $DISK1 $DISK3 mirror $DISK2 $DISK4